mkornreich/subscription/README.md

-# API System that Supports a Subscription-Based Features
+# API System that Supports Subscription-Based Features

-A simple API system that supports a subscription-based feature
+A simple API system that supports subscription-based feature

 ## How it works